2019 Khyber Pakhtunkhwa provincial election: Result by constituency

+Members elected on reserved seats

 Aftermath

 After the elections, five out of the six independents joined political parties.
 Three joined the Balochistan Awami Party (BAP) and two joined the Pakistan Tehreek-e-Insaf (PTI).

 Following this, PTI was declared to have secured two of the four reserved seats for women and the one reserved for minorities.
 Jamiat Ulema-e-Islam (F) (JUI-F) and BAP each secured one reserved seat for women.

 Newly elected members took oath on 27 August 2019.